Last Updated on October 14, 2021 by Rat Race Running

 Banks are safe and secured.
 It can also earn you some interest.
 Unfortunately, banks usually only offer 0.25% interest per annum, which is very low and won’t even beat inflation.

-What I discovered is digital banks which are usually PDIC-insured up to P500,000.
+What I discovered are digital banks which are usually PDIC-insured up to P500,000.
 They offer a high-interest rate of more than 3% per annum.

 Budgeting is an important skill to learn as early as possible in your adult life.
 You need to identify where your money is going and never ask, “where did my money go?” ever again.